CoolGitGuy/Hangman/README.md

 	- In practice, debugging and brainstorming with colleagues is essential
 	- The recommended approach is to collaborate with someone at a similar skill level
 	- This is an opportunity to experience real-world programming teamwork
 	- If you are not interested in the full task, try focusing on the part you find most engaging
 	- Your progress depends on your effort and interest
 	- If this task does not interest you, that's okay—it just means it's not the right challenge for you
+	- Even if you complete only a small portion, you will have gained valuable experience
+	- If you are not interested in the full task, try focusing on the part you find most engaging
+	- Your progress depends on your effort and interest
+	- If this task does not interest you, that's okay—it just means it's not the right challenge for you